 When it comes to housing, students and trainees should expect to live with some roommates, since living alone raises the cost quite a lot.
-Finding an affordable apartment in NYC is always challenging, but following some of our tips, you can find a way to make your stay more economic and enjoy your time in the city.
+Finding an affordable apartment in NYC is always challenging, but following some of our tips, you can find a way to make your stay more economical and enjoy your time in the city.
 Prepare some money in advance, because to enter in an apartment you will have to pay first month and another month’s rent as deposit.
 Some landlords ask as well for the last month in advance.
 A room in a shared apartment in Manhattan goes from $1,200 to over $2,000.
-For that reason most of students and trainees stay in more economic areas, connected to the city by the MTA public transportation (subway, train and bus).
+For that reason most students and trainees stay in more affordable areas, connected to the city by the MTA public transportation (subway, train and bus).

-- New Jersey: West of Manhattan and connected to it by trains and buses that arrive to 34th St Penn Station and the PATH in Financial District, New Jersey is a very economic option for those whose work is close to these points in the city or don’t fear a longer commute.
+- New Jersey: West of Manhattan and connected to it by trains and buses that arrive to 34th St Penn Station and the PATH in Financial District, New Jersey is a very economical option for those whose work is close to these points in the city or don’t dread a longer commute.
 The prices of a room in NJ start from $600, but you have to add the fare of transportation to the city, since it does not belong to the MTA system.
 You can find more about it in the NJ Transit website (https://www.njtransit.com).

 Chef Training US advice!

 For your safety and the safety of your money, we always recommend that our participants rent a temporary legitimate place (hostels, hotels, Airbnb rooms) during the first weeks, and search for your new living place once here.
 This will help you avoid scams and fake websites that show apartments which don’t exist and rip you off.
 Once in the US, make sure you have a signed contract for your room, and you get a receipt of every payment you do regarding rent and apartment fees.

 Ask us about our apartment partners!
 We collaborate with a firm in NY that provides furnished rooms in apartments around the city, prepared for our participants.